-Every month we select the 10 most useful new tools to help web designers (and sometimes developers, too) improve the way they work.
+Every month we select the 10 most useful web design tools (and some that are useful to developers, too).
 They include add-ons, libraries, Chrome extensions, jQuery plugins, apps and more.
 Here are the tools we've picked out for April 2016.

 Thanks to Flexbox, it's now much easier to create your layouts – if you've put in the time to learn it, that is.
 If you haven't done that yet, tools are starting to appear to aid your learning and even enable people to use Flexbox without learning to code.
 You'll find two such tools below, as well as eight other resources to help you make great websites.

 Take advantage of the power of Flexbox without the need to write code using this visual builder from Webflow.
 The builder enables you to to build complex, responsive layouts and achieve popular design patterns from within a GUI.

 If you don't have a Mac but need a utility for vector illustration, Gravit it a good option as it runs in the browser.
 It's a powerful tool with a decent feature set and, depending on your needs, is a good alternative to Sketch or Fireworks.

 Put a prototype together in a matter of hours with this huge library of over 200 wireframe layouts that work in Sketch, Photoshop and Illustrator.
 Prototypes can be made live and interactive by uploading to Invision, Marvel or UXPin.